There’s nothing quite like Cholla Wood in the hardscape family.

 Some plants in the genus can even be grown as houseplants!
 Though, I don’t think the wood is a legitimate way to immortalize an old cactus friend…

 Naturally, the Cholla Cactus can grow large and form some irregular shapes.
 This is what gives Cholla Wood such uniquely interesting qualities.
-Each holey column bearing the characteristics of its former plant host.
+Each holey column bears the characteristics of its former plant host.

 Depending on the source and age, the colors vary from pale browns and greys to warmer reddish hues.